thousands of urban-dwellers to abandon the cities in favor of long-distance commutes to new

 IN SUMMARY, WHEN FULLY OPERATIONAL, THE MODEL FARM-TO-TABLE FOOD PARK will offer multi-service retail opportunities in a centralized setting with integrated and easily accessible markets and shops -- featuring an urban farm, a supermarket, restaurant, community center, and a pre- pared food facility, as well as steady jobs, nutrition education, and public health programs.
-Scheduled Through a combination of career-oriented employment, and a secure food delivery system, combined THE FUTURE, revitalizing hundreds of under-served communities throughout the United States. step approach with an effective visual platform and design presentation.
-We are developing presentation which includes an over-all cost benefit analysis and estimated funding goals.
+Scheduled Through a combination of career-oriented employment, a secure food delivery system, and numerous revitalizing and restoring a myriad of under-served communities throughout the United States. step approach with an effective visual platform and design presentation.
+We are developing a portfolio which includes an over-all cost analysis based upon optional funding estimates.